Guyana-Venezuela economic cooperation (1985-1992)

 On 13-16 June 1990, in response to an invitation from the Venezuelan Minister of Foreign Affairs, Reinaldo Figueredo Planchart, Guyana's Foreign Minister Rashleigh Jackson visited Venezuela.
 He held discussions of a political and economic nature with President Perez and also with his Venezuelan counterpart.
 He also met with representatives of agencies relevant to the functional cooperation between the two countries.

-In their discussions, both Ministers expressed satisfaction with consultations held with Dr. Alister McIntyre.
+In their discussions, both Ministers expressed satisfaction with consultations held with Dr. Alistair McIntyre.
 The Ministers also supported the Guri hydro-electric project for the electrical interconnection between the two countries for which a pre-feasibility study was being conducted.
 They also reiterated their desire to explore the possibility of obtaining finance for the project from sources including the international financial institutions.
 (During the meeting with President Perez on 13 June, Jackson stated that Guyana and Venezuela would make a joint representation to the IDB within a month's time.
 In response, Perez stated that he would speak with IDB President Enrique Iglesias about the matter during the week of 18 June).

 Figueredo also declared Venezuela's willingness to construct a gymnasium and the School of Medicine in Georgetown, and announced that actions were already in motion to complete the projects within a short time.